 Jewelry made of green amber is in great demand, but it is rare.
 Therefore, even in ancient Rome, people tried to get the desired shade artificially.
 The following methods were used for this:

-7. irradiation with hard (short-wave) ultraviolet.
+1. aging in several stages in hot gas and liquid environments;7. irradiation with hard (short-wave) ultraviolet.
 After it, cabochons not only change color, but also begin to glow in the dark.

 All of the above technologies are based on the use of natural amber - experts simply modify its atomic structure.
 Therefore, such gems are not counterfeit.